nizhu/ruby-intro-site/source/_posts/2013-08-04-ruby-on-rails.markdown

 rails generate controller twitter
 {% endcodeblock %}

-The rails generator has created a lot of new files - about 80 in fact - but aren't many that to worry about.
+The rails generator has created a lot of new files - about 80 in fact - but there aren't that many we need to worry about.

 Before you begin editing the files, copy the twitter configuration file from the previous pages to the ```config/initializers``` directory.
 Files in this directory are run when the server is started.